 Enjoy the Gozo sun and explore different parts of the island.
 Expect beach fun, boat parties and historical venues like La Grotta & The Cave.

 ABODE on the Rock 2023: 15th-19th of June

 Ticket price: TBA

 Malta International Food Festival Gozo Edition (Xewkija)

 The Malta International Food Festival is a yearly event in Valletta (previously Mdina) that also has a Gozo edition.
 This special edition of the festival is hosted in Xewkija, Gozo a few weeks prior to the Malta event.
-This is a free street food festival where anyone can come and check out the different stalls available.
+This is a street food festival where anyone can come and check out the different stalls available.

 The stands provide a mix of local and foreign cuisines, with for example European, Asian and other nationalities being served up.
 In addition, there are breweries and wineries present, ready to serve the perfect drink pairings.
 In other words, there’s everything you need in order to have a fabulous time.

 Malta International Food Festival Gozo Edition 2023: 4th-5th of August